For First-Time Employees

 During this evaluation you and your supervisor will discuss your job performance and future employment opportunities in the department.

-Lynchburg College does not have a campus-wide dress code.
+University of Lynchburg does not have a campus-wide dress code.
 Each department is responsible for establishing a dress code based on the nature and location of the job.

 Scheduling Time Off